-In fact, the skills you develop while practicing off-ice are almost 100 percent transferable to ice hockey skating.
-That’s likely because in either type of skating, you’re relying on the exact same muscles.
+In fact, the skills you develop while practicing off-ice on rollerblades are almost 100 percent transferable to ice hockey skating.
+That’s likely because, in either type of skating, you’re relying on the exact same muscles.

 Off-road Inline Skating

-Off-ride inline skating is in many ways similar to speed skating.
-In fact, the best inline skates for rough roads are typically speed skates.
-They’re really fast rollerblades that roll over obstacles with incredible ease.
+Off-ride inline skating is in some ways similar to inline speed skating.
+In fact, some of the best inline skates for rough roads are speed skates.
+They’re really fast 3-wheel rollerblades that roll over obstacles with incredible ease.

 Recreational inline skating

-As the name suggests, recreational inline skating is a pastime kids, teens, and grown men and women enjoy outdoors.
-The main goal is to have fun or even socialize with others while improving your health in many ways.
+Recreational inline skating is a pastime that kids, teens, and grown men and women enjoy outdoors.
+The main goal is to have fun or even socialize with others while doing tons of good to your health.

-Unlike in off-road inline skating, recreational inline skating requires mostly softboots that sit on either plastic or metal frames.
+Recreational inline skating requires mostly soft boots that sit on either plastic or metal frames.
 The wheels aren’t as large as those of speed skates or off-road skates.
-Most recreational or fitness inline skates have wheels that stand 80mm to 90mm in diameter.
+Most recreational skates have wheels that stand 80mm to 90mm in diameter.

 Beginner inline skaters mostly ride recreational or fitness skates.
-These skates are designed to provide lots of padded comfort, stability, and ankle support.
+These skates prioritize comfort and stability while offering a decent level of ankle support.